Best is a pretty high standard to hold yourself to.

 It is surprisingly difficult to come up with the correct note and octave.
 Many inexpensive tuners get confused and provide inaccurate readings.
 Part of the reason is the sonic complexity of high quality antiques.
 Using custom designed software, we come up with the best measurements of frequency, notes, octaves and overtones.

 Each bowl comes with a printed label that has our name and the style of the singing bowl. additional stickers on the bottom of the bowl tell you the note and octave of the bowl and also whether it is sharp, concert pitch or flat.
-Labeling also includes a unique bowl number through which you can access all the information in our singing bowl database.
+Labeling also includes a unique bowl number through which we can access all the information in our singing bowl database.

 There are only so many truly old singing bowls left “in the wild”.
 Our decades of experience gives us the ability to separate out the many modern and fake antique bowls now on the market.
 You can buy with confidence knowing you are going to receive an artifact from a different time and century.